Offshore wind industry leaders ask Congress to back long-term plans to increase production - NewsBreak

 “I think it is important to recognize this is a long-term play, a long-term solution, and we’re making investments now that will make us competitive and less reliant on carbon fuels in the long-term,” said Hardy.
 “We are not going to solve a 2021 winter crisis with offshore wind, but we might prevent a crisis in 2026 or 2029 if we invest now.”

-The post Offshore wind industry leaders ask Congress to back long-term plans to increase production appeared first on Missouri Independent .
+The post Offshore wind industry leaders ask Congress to back long-term plans to increase production appeared first on Ohio Capital Journal .